 Every candidate appearing at the Civil Services Examination, who is otherwise eligible, shall be permitted four attempts at the examination, irrespective of the number of attempts he has already availed of at the I.A.S etc Examination held in previous Years.
 The restriction shall be effective from the Civil Services Examination held in 1979.
-Any attempt(s) made at the Civil Services(preliminary) Examination held in 1979 and onwards will count as attempt(s) for this purpose, byt irrespective of the number of attempts he has already availed of at the I.A.S etc Examinations had in previous years.
+Any attempt(s) made at the Civil Services(preliminary) Examination held in 1979 and onwards will count as attempt(s) for this purpose, but irrespective of the number of attempts he has already availed of at the I.A.S etc Examinations held in previous years.
 The restriction shall be effective from the Civil Services Examination held in 1979.
-Any attempt(s) made at the Civil Services(Preliminary) Examination held in 1979, and onwards will count as attempt(s) for the purpose provided that this restriction on the
+Any attempt(s) made at the Civil Services(Preliminary) Examination held in 1979, and onwards will count as attempt(s) for the purpose provided that this restriction on the number of attempts will not apply in the case of Scheduled Caste or Scheduled Tribe candidates who are otherwise eligible